astrivant/polyad/docs/operations/fluxcd.md

 Merge the generated `spec.healthCheckExprs` into the **Flux Kustomization** that applies your graph manifests.
 Retain any existing expressions for other kinds.
-The output is a spec fragment, not a standalone Kubernetes resource or Helm values file.
-It does not select resources or enable waiting on its own.
+The output is a `Kustomization.spec` fragment.
+Configure the Kustomization's resource selection and waiting behavior alongside it.

 Enable `spec.wait: true` to check all resources applied by that Kustomization, or select your root explicitly: